Michael Baker (epidemiologist): COVID-19 pandemic

 In January 2020, Baker began to read reports about the COVID-19 outbreak in China, and he was asked to join the Ministry of Health's COVID-19 Technical Advisory Group.
 In February 2020 he was advocating with colleagues at the University of Otago to 'stamp out' COVID-19 in New Zealand and keep it out, rather than trying to 'flatten the curve'.
 The Government eventually introduced a countrywide lockdown.

+In March 2020, Baker prepared what became the world’s first published COVID-19 elimination strategy.
+In response to rising case numbers, the Government introduced a countrywide lockdown to control the pandemic.

 In April 2020, Baker stated that New Zealand had the "most decisive and strongest lockdown in the world at the moment" and that it is the only Western country where the goal is to eliminate COVID-19.
 Baker thinks we will look back on COVID-19 as "the most profound public health intervention in our history".

+Baker provided scientific research and commentary on COVID-19 throughout the pandemic.
+He described the shift from elimination, to suppression and mitigation strategies.

+With colleagues from the University of Otago, Wellington, he was an early advocate for the use of masks to reduce transmission.
+He subsequently contributed to an extensive international review showing the high level of effectiveness of respirator-style masks (notably N95) if they are worn.

 In October 2021, Baker advocated a regional approach to countering the Delta variant outbreak in Auckland that began in August 2021.
 He argued that a regional approach would allow Auckland to pursue a suppression approach while the rest of the country could continue with an elimination strategy.

 In November 2021, Baker and several fellow University of Otago academics including Dr Lucy Telfar Barnard, Dr Jennifer Summers, and Lesley Gray criticised the Managed Isolation and Quarantine (MIQ) system's requirement that vaccinated travellers be tested as "inconsistent and arbitrary," asserting that they posed a lower risk of contracting COVID-19 than Aucklanders during the Delta variant.

 In December 2021, Baker expressed concerns that the Government's new COVID-19 Protection Framework ("traffic light system") in and abandonment of internal borders could lead to a rise in cases but added that the infection could be blunted by vaccination efforts and the warmer summer weather.
 He credited vaccination, contact tracing and the previous Alert Level 3 lockdown with helping to combat the spread of the virus in 2021.
-In mid-December, Baker advocated that the Government delay its planned reopening of New Zealand's borders in January 2022 to counter the spread of the SARS-CoV-2 Omicron variant.
+In mid-December, Baker suggested that the arrival of SARS-CoV-2 Omicron variant might force the Government to delay its planned reopening of New Zealand's borders in January 2022.
 He also stated that New Zealand was one of the few countries alongside Taiwan, China and some Australian states to have a "robust border quarantine system."